 The WorldCat® updates available through WorldShare® Collection Manager allow Becky to keep up and share work with other libraries globally through WorldCat.
 "We couldn’t do it without the Collection Manager reports and updated records," Becky said.
 "It's very much a cooperative project, and it reflects the cooperative cataloging spirit that we all need and depend on.
-I'm hoping that other libraries share by replacing OCLC master records so that we’re all better off."
+I'm hoping that other libraries share by replacing the current copy of the WorldCat records so that we’re all better off."

 "The updated records through WorldCat updates have the wonderful effect of making it appear like 9,000 other catalogers are working just for you on the records to which you have attached your holdings."